jgarcia1599/carFlip/notebook.md

 Saturday June 26
 To do list:
 -  X add upload file mockup to app to confirm that the car has gone through an inspection and car details to new contract form
-- change escrow contract so that the escrow gets a cut of the transaction
+- X change escrow contract so that the escrow gets a cut of the transaction
 - add i am the escrow filter funcitonality to contracts so that a user can act as the escrow
 - keep track of how many contracts a user has escrowed
 - in approved contracts, allow users to rate the escrow.